-Over the past years shortages of medicine have been on the rise, not only in the EU but worldwide.1 Though the causes for medicine shortages are multiple, some main problems have become evident over the last years, among those are: the concentration of the supply chain to fewer and fewer producers (and individual facilities) of API's and raw materials and an increasing dependency on such producers/facilities.
+Over the past years shortages of medicine have been on the rise, not only in the EU but worldwide.
+Though the causes for medicine shortages are multiple, some main problems have become evident over the last years: among those are the concentration of the supply chain to fewer and fewer producers (and individual facilities) of API's and raw materials, increasing dependency on such producers/facilities.
 Hence, when problems arise at these production sites they can lead to shortages.
-What is more, since many raw materials and/or API's come from India and China2, dependency concerns of geopolitical nature have arisen.
+Furthermore, since many raw materials and/or API's come from India and China, dependency concerns of geopolitical nature have arisen.

 There are many types of problems that may arise at a production site.
-These include: problems with quality in the production, like those witnessed in the Valsartan case3; natural disasters, GMP issues, such as disruption of production due to e.g. wrong temperature condition; manufacturing lag times sometimes caused by e.g. disruptions; and lack of manufacturing capacity when demand surges.4 This can happen at all levels of production, from production of raw materials, over the production of active pharmaceutical ingredients (APIs) and excipients, to the production of the final pharmaceutical product.
+These include: problems with quality in the production like those witnessed in the Valsartan case; natural disasters, GMP issues, such as disruption of production due to e.g. wrong temperature condition; manufacturing lag times sometimes caused by e.g. disruptions; and lack of manufacturing capacity when demand surges.
+This can happen at all levels of production, from production of raw materials, over the production of active pharmaceutical ingredients (APIs) and excipients, to the production of the final pharmaceutical.

-For decades manufacturers have streamlined their production processes - outsourcing the production of pharmaceutical raw materials, starting materials, intermediates, APIs, etc. to countries outside the EU.
-This way the companies were able to reduce production costs and especially for generic medicines respond to increasing competition and lower prices paid by healthcare systems.
+For decades manufacturers have streamlined their production processes - outsourcing the production of pharmaceutical raw materials, starting materials, intermediates, APIs, etc. This way the companies were able to reduce production costs and especially for generic medicines respond to increased competition and lower prices paid by healthcare systems.
 However, this has also led to an increasing dependency on fewer production sites.
-Simultaneously, more production is taking place outside Europe, especially in China and India, adding to dependency concerns of a geopolitical nature rather than worrying about the supply chain itself.
+Simultaneously, more production is taking place outside Europe, and especially in China and India, adding to dependency concerns of a geopolitical nature rather than a supply chain nature.

-Though the COVID-19 Pandemic exposed vulnerabilities in the supply chain and caused disruptions - keeping the supply chain international and globalized is still the safest approach to guarantee supply safety.
+Though the COVID-19 Pandemic exposed vulnerabilities in the supply chain and caused problems - keeping the supply chain international and globalized is still the safest approach to guarantee supply safety.
 This paper therefore focuses on the diversification of the supply as a solution to potential shortage of medicines.
-Whether a production site is located in or outside Europe - from a supply continuity perspective this is less important.
-The main factor is the diversification of supply, which means that the production of a given raw material, API, excipient, or finished pharmaceutical should take place in multiple production sites.
-To address geopolitical concerns, such production may need to also have a certain geographical spread - though this cannot focus on production in Europe alone.
+Whether a production is located in or outside Europe, from a supply continuity perspective is less important.
+The main factor is the diversification of supply.
+That means production of a given raw material, API, excipient, or finished pharmaceutical should take place in multiple production sites.
+To address geopolitical concerns, such production may need to also have a certain geographical spread - but not necessarily focusing on production in Europe alone.

-Therefore, a central part of the solutions to shortages is figuring out how to become less dependent on individual factories and the disruptions and/or quality problems occurring there - be that of raw materials, API's or with finished products.
+Therefore, a central part of the solutions to shortages, is figuring out how to become less dependent on individual factories and the disruptions and/or quality problems occurring there - be that of raw materials, API's or with finished products.
 In this paper, we identify the vulnerability of single source supply chains and discuss how we can diversify production so as to decrease dependence on individual factories.